universe-builders/universe-builders.github.io/void-survivors/finance-plan.md

 Universe Builders could receive VC funding for the purposes of completing Void Survivors, however it is the least attractive funding option due to the cost of acquiring the capital.

-It would be ideal to approach VC funding once the Pre-Production milestone has been achieved, when the core technology has been tested and is proven.
+It would be ideal to approach VC funding once the Multiplayer Prototype milestone has been achieved, when the core technology has been tested and is proven.

 ----